-Dean, Spadoni College of Education; VP Online Education and Teaching Excellence
+Dean, Spadoni College of Education

-Edward Jadallah, Ph.D., is a professor, dean of the Spadoni College of Education and vice president for Online Education and Teaching Excellence at Coastal Carolina University.
-He has also served as interim dean and as chair of the Department of Leadership, Middle Level and MAT Secondary Education.
+Edward Jadallah, Ph.D., is a professor and dean of the Spadoni College of Education at Coastal Carolina University.
+He has also served as vice president for Online Education and Teaching Excellence, interim dean, and as chair of the Department of Leadership, Middle Level and MAT Secondary Education.
 As dean, Jadallah is responsible for the oversight of program development, budgets and personnel in the Spadoni College.